My tale of resilience isn’t a typical one. It is a tale of ongoing resilience, because I I failed multiple times. But that didn’t stop me.

 Another element of resilience I faced?

 I completely forgot about the whole other obstacle of being interviewed.
 Logically, if you don’t know why you want to do medicine, why would anyone want to believe you?

 My tutor at Chalkwall, Stephen, helped me with this interview prep, and I think this is a testament to how much the tutoring company cares.
 Their main element of learning was not necessarily the academics: it was teaching students how to be better reflections of themselves.
 Doing well academically is just a subset of that.

 The tutors embody the inherent goodness that they want to teach their students.

 Stephen would ask me questions that would gear me to think about the importance of medicine.
 By the end of practising for interviews, I was so confident that I began to help others too.

 On December 22, 2017 (I still remember the date), I received an email that said I had made into the lateral entry scheme at UNSW.
 Next year I’ll be doing my honours, choosing to focus on liver cancer at Liverpool Hospital and then I will complete three years of medicine.

 A year before I received this email, I was crying to my mother about how I was never going to make it into medicine.
 It was the first time I stopped being cocky and started to consider that I might not be intelligent enough, or I might not be a good enough person.
 That was when I realised that my final hurdle was myself.

-I wasn’t ready to do medicine.
-But I used my resilience to be able to be ready to study this course and I was willing to work for it.
+I wasn’t ready to do medicine then.
+But I used my resilience to study this course and I willingly worked hard to make it.

-Resilience is the best way to reveal yourself what you need to learn and to become the best person you can be.
-It is about taking failures and being completely acceptable of them.
-It’s bouncing back.
+Resilience is the best way to reveal to yourself what you need to learn and to become the best person you can be.
+It is about taking failures and being completely accepting of them.
+It’s about bouncing back.